electrikmilk/cherrilang.org/language/copy-paste.md

     alert("Hello!")
 }
 ```

-Then to paste it somewhere in your Shortcut, use the following syntax:
+Then, to paste the contents of the pasteable in the resulting Shortcut, use the following syntax:

 ```
 paste identifier